YadaYadaAT/Battlesnake/README.md

 npm run dev --snakes <number-of-snakes>
 ```

-Replace `<number-of-snakes>` with an integer up to 6 to specify how many snake instances the server should simulate.
+Replace `<number-of-snakes>` with an integer up to 4 to specify how many snake instances the server should simulate.
+If you wish to add more snakes, you can do so by manually adding them in the 'info' function in handlers.js.
+However, we only recommend you do this for larger grid sizes.

 ---